lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
+ 1. Frezat H. et al. A Split-step strategy for the on-line learning of subgrid-scale dynamics through differentiable emulators.
+In preparation for the *Journal of Computational Physics*.
- 1. J. E. Johnson et al. Neural fields for the interpolation of remote-sensing ocean surface fields.
+ 1. Johnson J.E. et al. Neural fields for the interpolation of remote-sensing ocean surface fields.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.
  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
 In preparation for *Geophysical Research Letters*.
  1. Lguensat R. et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Febvre, Q. et al. Scale-aware neural calibration for wide swath altimetry observations.
-In preparation for *IEEE Transactions on Geoscience and Remote Sensing*
+In preparation for *IEEE Transactions on Geoscience and Remote Sensing*.
+Preprint on arXiv:[2302.04497](https://arxiv.org/abs/2302.04497)

 ## Submitted papers and papers in revision
- 1. Treguier et al. The mixed layer depth in the ocean model intercomparison project (OMIP) : impact of resolving mesoscale eddies.
+ 1. Wang Q. et al.  Impact of high resolution on Arctic Ocean simulations in Ocean Model Intercomparison Project phase 2 (OMIP-2).
 Submitted to *Geophysical Model Development*.
+ 1. Treguier A.-M. et al. The mixed layer depth in the ocean model intercomparison project (OMIP) : impact of resolving mesoscale eddies.
+Submitted to *Geophysical Model Development*, doi:[10.5194/egusphere-2023-310](https://doi.org/10.5194/egusphere-2023-310).
  1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
 Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
-Submitted to the *Journal of Advances in Modeling Earth Systems*.
+Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2211.13059](https://arxiv.org/abs/2211.13059).
  1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
 Submitted to  *Geophysical Research Letters*, under revision, preprint on Eartharxiv doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).

 ## Journal articles
- 1. Jenkins J., A. Paiement, Y. Ourmières, **J. Le Sommer**, J. Verron, C. Ubelmann, H. Glottin.
+ 1. Jenkins J., A. Paiement, Y. Ourmières, **J. Le Sommer**, J. Verron, C. Ubelmann and H. Glottin (2023).
 A DNN Framework for Learning Lagrangian Drift With Uncertainty.
 Accepted for publication in *Applied Intelligence*.
 Preprint on arXiv:[2204.05891](https://arxiv.org/abs/2204.05891)
  1. Uchida T. et al. (2023).
 Cautionary tales from the mesoscale eddy diffusivity tensor. *Ocean Modelling*, 182. doi:[10.1016/j.ocemod.2023.102172](https://doi.org/10.1016/j.ocemod.2023.102172)
  1. Leroux S. et al. (2022).
 Ensemble quantification of short-term predictability of ocean dynamics at kilometric-scale resolution : a Western Mediteranean test case. *Ocean Science*, 18, 1619–1644. doi:[10.5194/os-18-1619-2022](https://doi.org/10.5194/os-18-1619-2022).
  1. Labreuche P., C. Staquet and **J. Le Sommer** (2022).
 Resonant growth of inertial oscillations from lee waves in the deep ocean. *Geophysical and Astrophysical Fluid Dynamics*. doi:[10.1080/03091929.2022.2138865](https://doi.org/10.1080/03091929.2022.2138865)